Intellect Books

 Intellect Books is an independent academic book publisher based in Bristol, UK.
 The press was founded in 1984 by Masoud Yazdani, a former professor of digital media at the University of the West of England.
 The press specializes in books about film, media, and popular culture; it also publishes over 100 academic journals.

 The press is a member of the Association of Learned and Professional Society Publishers (ALPSP) and the Independent Publishers Guild (IPG).
 The publisher is also a Research4Life partner.

+Journals

+The following are some of the journals published by the Intellect Books.

+Studies in South Asian Film & Media

+The Studies in South Asian Film & Media is biannual double-blind peer-reviewed academic journal published by Intellect Books.
+It features articles on South Asian media culture, film history, aesthetic, crossovers between cinema and regional or vernacular cinema.
+The journal is currently edited by Namrata Sathe.